madworx/docker-netbsd/README.md

 ### Why is it slow?

-If you feel that the container is slow in starting/responding, or you are getting the message "Warning: Lacking KVM support - slower(!) emulation will be used." upon startup, it means that you are either not running the container in privileged mode (`--privileged` when invoking `docker run`), or your operating system doesn't support KVM.
+If you feel that the container is slow in starting/responding, or you are getting the message "Warning: Lacking KVM support - slower(!) emulation will be used." upon startup, it means that you are either not exposing KVM to your container (`--device=/dev/kvm` when invoking `docker run`), or your operating system doesn't support KVM.

 Not having support for KVM might be due to that you are running your Docker engine inside a virtual machine and that your host doesn't have support for nested virtualization.